niftynontas/Pitch-Pro-Mate/README.md

 🌐 Live Demo
 👉 Try it Live Here! 👈

-Replace the link with your actual deployed project link!

 🌟 Project Description
 PitchPro Mate is a lightweight AI-powered web tool designed to help aspiring salespeople practise and refine their pitches.
 The app provides: